'Pulse' - Pearson

 Through early stakeholder engagement, attention was paid to learning the product objectives, identified target users, researched comparative products, providers and services, allowing the undertaking of exploratory design.
 OldWorld also participated in workshop sessions with key stakeholders to solidify the goals of the business, identify challenges and answer as many unknowns as possible.

-Later in the project, Evan brought in a dedicated UI designer to skin the mobile app, and helped select an external development (and design) agency to skin and build the responsive website.
+Later in the project, Evan brought in a dedicated UI designer to skin the mobile app, and helped the business select an external development (and design) agency to skin and build the responsive website.

 No similar Pearson product existed, nor had Evan designed this kind of product before - it was new for all those involved.
 During the project, the work was partly via Agile Sprints (when working with the design agency) - where the UX solution, visual design and then front-end markup would be aligned in order to be developed.
 Otherwise the work was organically driven.

 This was a high-level and visible project with many senior stakeholders engaged throughout.
 There was much stakeholder input and commentary early on.
 In order to mitigate this Evan documented and shared design reasoning - later validated through user testing, upon which the results were shared, therefore heading off challenges based more in opinion than qualified design authority.
 This established trust and confidence in the work, so business efforts could focus elsewhere.

 The product launched successfully in the pilot market of South Africa before being rolled out to other regions and is now in the capable hands of the in-house Pearson team and continues to be a core part of the Pearson’s educational offering.
 A success by any measure.

 OldWorld approached this (and all design) by first applying what we might call - 'design thinking', then sketching with pen and paper.
 This process includes journey flows, function, interactions, page templates etc. before finally producing digital wireframes.
 Sometimes these wireframes are static, sometimes they're interactive - it depends entirely on what is being conveyed and to whom.